knath2000/onlybible/memory-bank/consolidated_learnings.md

 - Use a small sliding window of nearby verses to deliver a stacked vertical layout without full-chapter fetches
 - Prefetch English translations for the window to enable instant toggle and context-aware hover
 - Per-verse TTS buttons should pause/reset any currently playing audio before starting new playback
+- Settings-driven autoplay: toggle lives in Settings; when enabled, playback auto-advances to the next verse; disabling stops autoplay immediately and pauses audio

 ## API Integration Patterns (December 2025 Updates)